aniket0332/whatsapp-mcp-server/README.md

-A Python-based MCP server built with **FastMCP** that connects Claude Desktop to WhatsApp through a local bridge.
+A Python-based MCP server built with **FastMCP** that connects Claude Desktop to WhatsApp through a local channel.

 This project focuses on exposing WhatsApp functionality as MCP tools, enabling Claude Desktop to interact with chats through a standardized local interface for messaging, chat access, and conversation workflows.